-The beneficiary it the named person or entity on a life insurance policy that will receive the death benefit upon death of the insured.
+The beneficiary it the named person or entity on a life insurance policy that will receive the death benefit upon the death of the insured.
 The death benefit is the payout paid by the insurance company when the insured passes away.
-More than one person or entity may be named as beneficiary to one contract.
+More than one person or entity may be named as the beneficiary to one contract.

 Beneficiaries Are Designated By The Owner

 The beneficiary is designated by the owner of the contract.
-Generally speaking the owner has great leeway to designate whomever they wish as beneficiary, so a beneficiaries have wide ranges of relationships to the insured.
+Generally speaking, the owner has great leeway to designate whomever they wish as beneficiary, so beneficiaries have wide ranges of relationships to the insured.
 The only requirement is that a beneficiary can only be named ifs an insurable interest exists, meaning the beneficiary needs to benefit from the existence of the insured, either emotionally or materially.

 Typical Relationship Of Beneficiaries To The Insured